zxnga/Transformer-TSF/README.md

 │   │   ├── monitor.py (loss monitoring via ensemble forecast uncertainty weighting)
 │   │   ├── wrapper.py (model wrapper for inference)
 │   ├── networks
-│   │   ├── classifier.py (Attention Classifier to be used from the Transfomer's latent space) │   │   ├── lstm.py (simple lstm model to use as comparison)
+│   │   ├── classifier.py (Classifier to be used from the Transfomer's latent space)
+│   │   ├── projection.py (Networks to transform the 2D Encoders's latent space to 1D)
+│   │   ├── lstm.py (simple lstm model to use as comparison)
 │   ├── plotting.py
 │   ├── ts_transformer.py (functions to initilalize, train and test the model)